Process Improvement > Introduction to DMAIC

 The first two categories (70% combined) likely share root causes.
 Focusing here yields maximum impact.

-Tallyfy Application: Use form fields to categorize issues as they occur.
-Analytics automatically generates frequency data for Pareto analysis.
+Tallyfy application: Use form fields to categorize issues as they occur.
+Analytics generates frequency data you can use for Pareto analysis.

-FMEA proactively identifies what could go wrong before it does.
-Originally from aerospace, it’s invaluable for critical business processes.
+FMEA identifies what could go wrong before it does.
+Originally from aerospace, it’s valuable for any critical business process.

 Simple FMEA approach: